utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 ### Debugging errors

 You can view details about errors that occurred during the performance test to help in the debugging process.
+The **Errors** tab shows the error classes that were encountered during the test and the number of times each error occurred.

-On the **Errors** tab, expand an error class below the graph.
-Postman displays the 10 most frequent requests for each error class and the number of times each request encountered that error.
+Expand an error class below the graph to view all requests that encountered the error.
+For each request, you can view a list of unique responses (as determined by headers and body).
+Postman displays the 10 most common responses and shows a count of how often that response occurred.

 Select a request to view details about it, including the response, headers, and request body.
 Use the controls on the **Response** tab to format, copy, or search within the response.
 Select the name of a request to open it.

 <img alt="Viewing error details" src="https://assets.postman.com/postman-docs/v10/performance-test-errors-detail-v10-17.jpg"/>

-> Error class data is persisted locally during your current Postman session and isn't saved permanently.
-If you close the current tab or quit Postman, the data is removed.
+> Request and responses details for errors are persisted locally during your current Postman session and aren't saved permanently.
+If you close the current tab or quit Postman, request and response details will no longer be available.
+You still be able to view error classes and error counts for requests.

 ## Viewing past performance runs